 While some of our undergraduate scholarships are based solely on merit; others are based on leadership and financial need.
 We encourage everyone to complete the free application for federal student aid (FAFSA) which is required for consideration to scholarships based on financial need.
 In order to be considered for need-based scholarships, your FAFSA must be processed and received by the Auburn University Office of Student Financial Aid on or before the priority deadline of March 1.
 Completion of the FAFSA is required each calendar year for consideration for need-based scholarship opportunities.

-University-level scholarships through the Office of University Scholarships, which are applied for through either Auburn’s admissions application or separate application.
+University-level scholarships through the Office of University Scholarships are applied for through the new Auburn University Scholarship Opportunity Manager (AUSOM).

 Federal financial aid programs through the university's Office of Financial Aid, which are applied for by completed the Free Application for Federal Student Aid (FAFSA).